gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 the database some information related to the request and communicate with the other services via RabbitMQ.

-cloud repository and ntp package
+update system and install ntp package
 ++++++++++++++++++++++++++++++++

 The following steps need to be done on all the machines.
 We are going